 Title: The Human Rights State

 The global institution of nation state sovereignty impedes the advance of human rights.
 By reconfiguring the politics of national boundaries into a politics of boundaries metaphorically “embedded” within the individual, I propose an alternative: the “human rights state,” which is guided by an inclusionary logic in distinction to the exclusionary logic of the sovereignty-fixated nation state.
 In this way the individual would endogenize some of the critical features of political and legal “bordering.”
 He or she would “carry” this border around with him- or herself as a status function assigned by the human rights state.
 Citizenship would then refer to the moral and juridical incorporation of the individual within a nongeographic sphere of human rights.
 Nongeographic borders embedded in the citizen would operate inside the contemporary nation state and directly challenge it.
 The human rights state, by displacing the legitimacy of human rights from the geographic state, moves legitimacy to a cross-national or transnational level.
 A central feature of this approach: cross-national or transnational legitimacy refers not to some sort of organization but rather to the human body as such.
 Political legitimacy —— in the sense of human rights whose legitimacy would no longer be tied to whatever nation state might embrace them —— needs to be both local and universal.
 It needs to be local because even with the advent of the human rights state, the practice and protection of human rights will be the more effective to the extent that it can be a primarily local matter.
 At the same time, moral and legal legitimacy might be grounded on the identity of all humans in terms of the body, with the same frailties and needs and vulnerabilities, equally in need of protection.
-The human rights state offers a means for legal rights and legal justice to attain global status – rights and not only, as now, market economics.
+The human rights state offers a means for legal rights and legal justice to attain global status.

 Affiliated Research Units